zephyrproject-rtos/trusted-firmware-m/docs/design_docs/software/hardware_abstraction_layer.rst

 Memory Access Attributes
 ------------------------
-The memory access attributes are encoded as bit fields, you can logic OR them to have a combination of the atrributes, for example ``TFM_HAL_ACCESS_UNPRIVILEGED | TFM_HAL_ACCESS_READABLE`` is unprivileged readable.
+The memory access attributes are encoded as bit fields, you can logic OR them to have a combination of the attributes, for example ``TFM_HAL_ACCESS_UNPRIVILEGED | TFM_HAL_ACCESS_READABLE`` is unprivileged readable.
 The data type is `uint32_t`.